MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-add-on-licensing/microsoft-teams-add-on-licensing.md

 If you're a large business or enterprise organization (more than 300 users), you have two ways to get voice features:

-- Buy an Enterprise E1 or E3 plan and add voice features individually
+- Buy an Enterprise E1 or E3 plan and add voice features individually.
-- Buy an Enterprise E5 plan, which includes voice features
+- Buy an Enterprise E5 plan, which includes voice features.

-To learn more, see [Microsoft 365 Enterprise plans](https://www.microsoft.com/microsoft-365/compare-microsoft-365-enterprise-plans) and [Office 365 Enterprise plans](https://www.microsoft.com/microsoft-365/business/compare-more-office-365-for-business-plans).

 Here's a summary, based on licensing plan.

   ![Enterprise-based plan options](../media/licensing-enterprise-options.png)

+To learn more, see [Microsoft 365 Enterprise plans](https://www.microsoft.com/microsoft-365/compare-microsoft-365-enterprise-plans) and [Office 365 Enterprise plans](https://www.microsoft.com/microsoft-365/business/compare-more-office-365-for-business-plans).

 > [!NOTE]
 > These voice features can also be deployed with [Direct Routing](../direct-routing-landing-page.md).